Mortuary temple of Hatshepsut: Proscription of Hatshepsut by Thutmose III

 Thutmose III employed several methods of erasure at her temple in his campaign.
 The least damaging was the scratching out of feminine pronouns and suffixes, which otherwise left the text intact.
 These were commonly used in the Hathor shrine and on the upper terrace.
 More thorough removal methods included chiselling away, roughening, smoothing, patching, or covering over her image and titles.
 In other places, her image was replaced with that of an offering table.
 Occasionally, her image was repurposed for a member of the Thutmosid family.
 This was most often Thutmose II, although infrequently, her cartouche was replaced with that of Thutmose I or III.
-The final and most destructive method was the obliteration of some of her statuary in the temple.
-While some were kept and rededicated to Thutmose III, workers dragged other statues from her temple to one of two designated sites: a quarry – a burrow from which fill material was obtained – and the Hatshepsut Hole.
+The final and most destructive method was the obliteration of statuary in the temple.
+Workers dragged statues from her temple to one of two designated sites: a quarry – a burrow from which fill material was obtained – and the Hatshepsut Hole.
 Here, sledgehammers and stone blocks were used to break up the statues, which were then dumped into the chosen repositories.

-Statues of Hatshepsut were either destroyed or rededicated to Thutmose III during the first proscription.
+Statues of Hatshepsut were destroyed during Thutmose III's proscription.